CFCA-FM: 1090 AM

-Originally owned by Carl Pollock and later becoming a subsidiary of his company Electrohome, CHUM Limited acquired CKKW in 1993, and shortly thereafter instated the oldies format and Oldies 1090 branding.
+CKKW was originally owned by Carl Pollock and later becoming a subsidiary of his company Electrohome.
+CHUM Limited acquired CKKW in 1993.
+On February 11, 1994, CKKW dropped their then-Top 40 format and flipped to oldies as Oldies 1090.
 This was maintained until 2009, except for a brief period from 2001 to 2002 when it was part of CHUM's short-lived sports radio network, The Team.

+Move to FM

-On April 10, 2008, CKKW applied to the Canadian Radio-television and Telecommunications Commission to convert the station to 99.5 MHz.
-The application indicated that CKKW will keep its present oldies format on FM.
+On April 10, 2008, CKKW applied to the Canadian Radio-television and Telecommunications Commission to convert the station to the FM band at 99.5 MHz.
+The application indicated that CKKW would keep its oldies format after the switch.
 The application was approved on October 3, 2008.